 Advertisement

-Because we can use double negatives in Italian, you can end up with phrases like:
+Because double negatives are used in Italian, we can end up with phrases like:

 - Non ho nessun problema con nessuno